IFTTT/ConnectSDK-iOS/README.md

   Alternatively, if you'd like to create your own background process/task but run a synchronization, you can call `ConnectButtonController.startBackgroundProcess(success:)`.
 The parameter to the method gets invoked once the synchronization is complete.
 To cancel a synchronization due to background process/task expiration, you can call `ConnectButtonController.stopCurrentSynchronization()`.

 ### Initialization
-To initialize synchronization and location monitoring, call `ConnectButtonController.setup(with credentials: ConnectionCredentialProvider)`.
+- To initialize synchronization and location monitoring, call `ConnectButtonController.setup(with credentials: ConnectionCredentialProvider)`.
+- If you would like the SDK to manage background processes, call `ConnectButtonController.setupSDKBackgroundProcess()`.
+This method is required to be called before the app finishes launching.
+Not doing so will result in a `NSInternalInconsistencyException`.

 ### Activation/Deactivation
 To activate location monitoring and start synchronization, call `ConnectButtonController.activate(connections:)`.
 If the list of connection ids is known when activating the synchronization, pass in this to the method.